 The sniper appeared done, but I was not afraid, and I was not done.
 Terror had once again overcome me at the instant of surviving the first shot.
 But, just as in the valley, time had come to allow the forging of a living callous, hard enough and thick enough to absorb the blows, the hits, the wounds, and then turn.
 I pulled and then turned.
 I was not going back.
 There was no back.
 There was only my future and the future of my family in front of me.
 I dug deep inside myself as I worked to recover.
 Nguyen.
 Kingsley.
 Gunny.
 Zippo.
 Stevens.
 The living and dead, all alive inside me.

 I stayed low, making no attempt to be seen or noticed, even in the huge expanse of the New Mexico desert south and west of Albuquerque, but I was gently able to ever so slowly ease my way toward the only sign of civilization I could see.
 A series of telephone poles stretched across my horizon.
-The only horizon I could see since the sun was too bright to look directly at.
+The only horizon I could see was because the sun was too bright to look directly at.
 I crab crawled toward the road where the poles had to be erected next to.
 I was perpendicular to the road.
 Upon reaching the road, I would have to pick a direction.
 The greatest news was that the New Mexico desert was in winter.
 It wasn’t burning hot, and yet no snow had fallen, or ice formed, to be impediments to my progress toward survival.

 My thoughts went to Quincy and what part he had in what was happening, and what about Herbert.
 Doctor Bethe was out.
 The scientist was simply not built to be a player, but somebody was, and why was I targeted at all?
 What was the stressor that was leading to such a violent, dangerous result?
 Why had the shooter not fired one shot and then left?
 A pro would rarely fire a series of shots because of what might be coming for him when whatever results of his attempt would almost certainly bring a terminal reaction.